UofABioinformaticsHub/GumCreek2012/scripts/02_snpFiltering.md

 - SNPs on Chromosome X
 - SNPs within the restriction site
+- Data from the Turretfield outgroup, which was not required for this stage of the analysis

 This object contained information for 155,455 SNPs across 65,676 GBS tags.